WE ARE HERE TO CONNECT

 Movement, Breathing, Meditation, Communication

 The solution to mental angst starts with shifting the landscape within our bodies.
-We offer physical movements such as yoga postures and non-combative martial arts to release deep inner tension.
+We offer movements such as yoga postures and non-combative martial arts to release deep tension, generate physical attunement, and let kids have fun!

 Movement creates autonomy.
 Our students learn how to mindfully respond to tangible stress, while developing the capacity to feel strong and adaptable.

 Our breath is the most powerful tool to manage feelings of anger, anxiousness, and sadness.
-It is common to put ourselves into a state of fight or flight by not breathing properly.
+We can down regulate the fight or flight response by simply learning how to breathe properly.

 (be seen, be heard)